dynatrace-oss/dynahist/README.md

 histogram.getMin();
 histogram.getMax();
-histogram.getValueEstimate(1); // returns an estimate of the 2nd smallest value histogram.getQuantileEstimate(0.5); // returns an estimate of the median
+histogram.getValueEstimate(1); // returns an estimate of the 2nd smallest value histogram.getValueEstimate(3, ValueEstimator.UPPER_BOUND); // returns an upper bound estimate
+                                                           // of the 4th smallest value
+histogram.getQuantileEstimate(0.5); // returns an estimate of the sample median histogram.getQuantileEstimate(0.5, ValueEstimator.LOWER_BOUND); // returns a lower bound estimate
+                                                                // of the sample median

 // Merging histograms
 histogram.addHistogram(otherHistogram);